Invisible Agent: Production

 By 1942, the United States had entered World War II, leading studios to produce films that were described by the authors of the book Universal Horrors as replacing the "cynicism of the '30s" with the "flag-waving of the '40s".
 This led to a combination of "horror and propaganda" that the authors described as an "uncomfortable hybrid".
 These films included productions at Monogram such as King of the Zombies, Black Dragons and Revenge of the Zombies with mad scientists who also worked for Nazis.
 Universal also made an entry into this hybrid with Invisible Agent.
-James L. Neibaur, author of The Monster Movies of Universal Studios described the film as not being a horror film, but "an action movie with comical touches".
+James L. Neibaur, author of The Monster Movies of Universal Studios described the film as not being a horror film, but more of "an action-adventure movie with a few comical touches".

 Invisible Agent was announced under the title The Invisible Spy in early 1942.
 The screenwriting team of Frank Lloyd and Jack Skirball, who previously worked on Alfred Hitchcock's Saboteur, were set to be the film's original producers but were replaced by George Waggner who was assigned the title of associate producer.
 The film's screenplay by Curt Siodmak has only one connection to the original Invisible Man film, with the "Frank Raymond" character who is the grandson of "Jack Griffin", the inventor of the invisibility formula.
 The film went into production on April 22 and finished in late May 1942 with a budget of $322,291.

 Jon Hall had just been put under contract to Universal.